DIY Felt Gnome Ornament with Free Pattern

 Tips to Make Gnome Ornament Pattern

 - Start by getting your free printable gnome ornament pattern here.
-Won’t do you much good to follow this pattern without the printable!
+Print it off and cut out the pieces.

 First, select felt fabrics for the gnome plush.
-Trace the template patterns on the selected felt fabrics and cut them out using scissors.
-The template includes-
+Print the template pattern, cut them out, and then trace on the selected felt fabrics.
+Cut each piece out using scissors.
+The template includes the following but you can pick and choose what you would like.

 - 2 big round shapes – the body (clothes)

-- 1 small round shape – cherry (for hat decoration)
+- 1 small round shape – berry (for hat decoration)

 - 1 medium oval shape – the beard